MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 ### Creating the Oracle database tables manually
 Use the SQL scripts that are provided in the MobileFirst Server installation to create the Oracle database tables.

 As described in the Overview section, all the four MobileFirst Server components need tables.
 They can be created in the same schema or in different schemas.
-However, some constraints apply depending on how the MobileFirst Server applications are deployed to the Java™ application server.
+However, some constraints apply depending on how the MobileFirst Server applications are deployed to the Java application server.
 The details are described in [Database users and privileges](#database-users-and-privileges).

 The tables must be created in the default schema of the runtime user.
 The scripts to create the tables are as follows: